Electrical Muscle Stimulation

-Electrical stimulation therapy is a safe and effective method of treatment that can provide pain relief and recovery for several conditions.
-A standard electrical stimulation device utilizes self-adhesive electrodes placed around the target treatment area on the body.
-The electrodes are then connected via wire leads to the unit, through which electricity can pass and ultimately interact with sensory and/or motor nerves.
+Electrical muscle stimulation therapy (ESTIM) is a safe and effective method of treatment that can provide pain relief and recovery for several conditions.
+A standard electrical stimulation device, such as a tens unit, utilizes self-adhesive electrodes placed around the target treatment area on the body.
+The electrodes of the tens machine are then connected via wire leads to the unit, through which electricity can pass and ultimately interact with sensory and/or motor nerves.

-If you are suffering from a painful condition and you are looking for relief, electrical stimulation may be the answer.
-Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale today to learn more.
+If you are suffering from a painful condition and you are looking for relief, electrical muscle stimulation may be the answer.
+Request an appointment with OSR Physical Therapy at one of our locations in Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, & Glendale, or Moon Valley today to learn more about electric massage therapy.

 To put it simply – no!
 In fact, the intensity of the electrical muscle stimulation or sensory nerve stimulation can be easily modified to the tolerance of each patient.

-Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.
-When used for muscle strengthening, electrical stimulation can sometimes become a bit uncomfortable, but it should never result in pain.
+Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling during estim treatment.
+When used for muscle strengthening, electrical massage therapy from a tens unit can sometimes become a bit uncomfortable, but it should never result in pain.

 What should I experience from electrical muscle stimulation therapy?